NomicFoundation/hardhat/book/src/01_getting_started/03_test.md

 ## Hardhat

 To validate that the port of Hardhat Node to EDR did not break any functionality, we implemented the EDR integration alongside the existing TypeScript code.
-Each system in hidden behind an interface that allows us to execute the original Hardhat implementation, EDR, or a dual-mode adapter that executes both implementations side-by-side and asserts that outputs are equal.
+Each system in hidden behind an interface that allows us to either execute the original Hardhat implementation, EDR, or a dual-mode adapter that executes both implementations side-by-side and asserts that outputs are equal.

-To switch modes, set the `HARDHAT_EXPERIMENTAL_VM_MODE` environment variable to one of: `ethereumjs`, `rethnet`, or `dual` (default).
+To switch modes, set the `HARDHAT_EXPERIMENTAL_VM_MODE` environment variable to one of: `ethereumjs`, `rethnet` (for EDR), or `dual` (default).
 E.g.:

 ```bash
 cd packages/hardhat-core &&